AMES3873: Islamic Mysticism and Modernism

 This course offers an introduction to the tradition of Islamic mysticism, or Sufism.
-The main goal of the class is to develop an understanding of the mystical perspectives within Islam that have influenced most of the world's Muslim population.
-Throughout Islamic history, Sufis (Islamic mystics) have developed fascinating philosophical theories and beautiful literature, attempting to answer questions about the meaning of life and the nature of reality.
-We will read Islamic mystical texts that explore everything from hidden meanings of the Qur'an, to dreams and supernatural powers, to sex, love, and spiritual connection with God.
-In addition to reading the writings of Muslim holy men (and sometimes women) from Turkey to China and beyond, we will also consider the role of Islamic mysticism in Muslim societies, and how it influenced people at various levels of society.
-Finally, we will examine what happens to Sufism in the modern period, given challenges from colonialism as well as alternate schools of thought within Islam.Please bring the required texts to class, and print out readings when appropriate for note taking and for use in class discussion.
+It aims to first develop an understanding of the mystical perspectives within Islam that have influenced most of the world’s Muslim population, and then to understand how that tradition has changed under the conditions of modernity.
+Throughout Islamic history, Sufis (Islamic mystics) developed fascinating philosophical theories and beautiful literature, attempting to answer questions about the meaning of life and the nature of reality.
+We will read Islamic mystical texts that explore everything from hidden meanings of the Qur’an, to dreams and supernatural powers, to sex, love, and spiritual connection with God, written by mystics from Africa to the Middle East to China and beyond.
+We will also examine what happens to Sufism in the modern period, given challenges from colonialism as well as alternate schools of thought within Islam, and consider the writings of the Sufis’ opponents: Salafis, socialists, secularists, and other modernizers.
 All readings will be in English translation and no prior knowledge of Islam or foreign languages is required for this class.

 View on University Catalog